jatla00/script.gamestarter/README.md

 #### Internet Archive ROM Launcher:

-Finally, you can use Video Addons > IARL addon, it will launch Games hosted on the Internet Archive.
+Finally, after installing from Addon settings, you can use Video Addons > IARL addon, it will launch Games hosted on the Internet Archive.

 ![Screen #2](https://raw.githubusercontent.com/zach-morris/plugin.program.iarl/master/support/media/screen2.jpg)